- Fulbright Awards

 - Resources For

 - FAQs29 »

 - Your Fulbright Year33

 As a British Fulbright Scholar, you will be invited to participate in a wide range of exciting events.
 The Commission works hard to open doors for its scholars and below is just a taster of what is typically on offer each year.

-Each October, the Commission arranges a one-day Fulbright Finalists Workshop bringing together scholars from almost all UK awards categories to get to know each another and Commission staff at the start of the long process leading up to departure.
-Postgraduate Student Scholars will benefit from a thorough briefing on the US university application process and all Scholars will come away with a clear understanding of the paperwork and US visa processes and, we hope, a group of new colleagues to interact with before, during and after their Fulbright experiences.
+Each March, the Commission arranges a one-day Fulbright Finalists Workshop bringing together finalists from almost all UK awards categories to get to know each another and Commission staff at the start of the long process leading up to departure.
+Scholars will come away with a clear understanding of the paperwork and US visa processes and, we hope, a group of new colleagues to interact with before, during and after their Fulbright experiences.

 Preparing for Your Move

 In addition to Fulbright and US visa paperwork, Commission staff will be available to assist you in your planning to relocate to the US, including offering help in opening a US bank account up to six weeks before you depart ensuring you hit the ground running.